Hodge-Laplacian Eigenvalues on Surfaces with Boundary: Abstract

 \section{Abstract}

-The spectrum of the absolute boundary problem for the Hodge-Laplacian is presented as a union of the spectra of the absolute boundary problem on the spaces of closed and co-exact forms.
-An inequality for the eigenvalues of the absolute boundary problem for Hodge-Laplacian and Dirichlet boundary problem for the Laplace-Beltrami operator is obtained using this presentation.
+Recently Rohleder proposed a new variational approach to an inequality between the Neumann and Dirichlet eigenvalues in the simply connected planar case using the language of classical vector analysis.
+Writing his approach in terms of differential forms permits to generalize these results to a much broader context.
+The spectrum of the absolute boundary problem for the Hodge-Laplacian on a Riemannian manifold with boundary is presented as a union of the spectra of the absolute boundary problem on the spaces of closed and co-exact forms.
+An inequality for the eigenvalues of the absolute boundary problem for the Hodge-Laplacian and the Dirichlet boundary problem for the Laplace-Beltrami operator in the Euclidean case is obtained using this presentation.
+The Rohleder's results are obtained as corollaries of a more general theorem.